JohnTerragnoli/ECE383_Lab03/README.md

 lib oscope_3_v1_00_a oscope_3.vhd
 ```

 Notice that all of the files which were added are present somewhere in the .pao file.
+Also, the flagRegister.vhd file is commented out, because there is no instantiation in lab2 yet.
+This will be done for A Functionality.

 Still have to change the entities and such.